benjamin-musil/benjamin-musil.github.io/README.md

 I wrote the interactions and links between Flask and MongoDB for data storage and filtering data.
 I used the Google Maps API for location services and Android/iOS camera APIs for capturing images and storing those images to local storage.

 Please excuse the rough screenshots below, the focus for this project was on the back-end functionality.
+Video demo also here: [link to Line Picker Video Demo](https://drive.google.com/file/d/1E76dvm5gVsbyI6b6QIEorLhQtL56bR8V/view?usp=sharing).

 [Native Android app repository](https://github.com/benjamin-musil/line-picker-android) | [React Native app repository](https://github.com/benjamin-musil/line-picker-react-native)